PSprabha/java_problem_solving/di_string/README.md

-Qn.2375   Construct Smallest Number From DI String
+Leet Code Qn.2375   Construct Smallest Number From DI String

 You are given a 0-indexed string pattern of length n consisting of the characters 'I' meaning increasing and 'D' meaning decreasing.